-Note the user of the super keyword to call a method of the superclass, thus re-using the existing functionality as part of the replacement, just as we do with constructors.
+Note the use of base.RecNewIssue() to call a method of the superclass, thus re-using the existing functionality as part of the replacement, just as we do with constructors.
 It then additionally displays the required message for the user.